 Whatever you're going through, you can call the Samaritans free any time, from any phone on:

-Loneliness can make people feel miserable, but in some cases it can also lead to serious problems such as alcoholism, ...
+Loneliness can make you miserable, and it can even lead to serious problems, such as depression or alcoholism.

 Find out more about how to stay active and healthy in older age, with advice on doing gentle home exercise.